 Data is big business, which would explain the increased number and severity of data breaches in recent history.
 A data breach happens when a cybercriminal gains access to a company's files and steals user information.
 Here are the top 10 data breaches that have affected U.S. consumers in recent history.

 Every Yahoo user had their information exposed in the largest data breach in U.S. history to date.
 Initially, Yahoo initially thought that only 1 billion users were affected - which still would have made it the largest data breach.
-When Yahoo purchased Verizon in June 2017, the additional exposed users were uncovered.
-In the breach, the hackers gained access to user IDs and mail address, encrypted passwords.
-Credit card data and bank account information were not accessed in the breach.
+When Verizon purchased Yahoo in June 2017, the additional exposed users were uncovered – all three billion Yahoo accounts that existed in 2013.
+In the breach, the hackers gained access to user IDs, email addresses and encrypted passwords.

-Customers who suffered a financial loss from the breach - identity theft or delay in tax refunds for example - are eligible to part of a $50 million settlement as long they provide documentation of the loss.
-Premium Yahoo account holders will be eligible for a 25 percent refund.
+Customers who suffered a financial loss from the breach - identity theft or delay in tax refunds for example - were eligible to part of $117.5 million settlement, as long as they could provide documentation of the loss.
+Premium Yahoo account holders will be eligible for a 25% refund.

 500 million between 2014 - November 2018

 On November 30, 2018, Marriott disclosed a data breach that affected the Starwood guest reservation system dating back to 2014.
-Up to 500 million guests had their personal information stolen and 327 million guests had their name, phone numbers, email address, passport numbers and date of birth stolen.
-Millions of other guests had their credit card number and expiration date exposed in the data breach.
-To date, it’s the second biggest corporate data break in history, in terms of the number of accounts compromised.
+Up to 500 million guests had their personal information stolen, and 327 million guests had their names, phone numbers, email addresses, passport numbers and dates of birth stolen.
+Millions of other guests had their credit card numbers and expiration dates exposed in the data breach.
+To date, it’s one of the biggest corporate data breaches in history, in terms of the number of accounts compromised.

 360 million, May 2016